-At Seal Martial Arts we pride ourselves on providing the highest possible standard of martial arts tuition available, due to this the expectations of our instructors are much higher than conventional sports martial arts systems.
+At Seal Martial Arts we pride ourselves on providing the highest possible standard of martial arts tuition available, due to this the expectations of our instructors are much higher than most martial arts schools.
 After all we aren’t training to score points in a controlled arena but training to survive the often harsh realities of modern society.

 So how do we differ from other martial arts schools?